tatra-labs/Email-Assistant-Agent/README.md

 # Email-Assistant-Agent
-A personal assistant AI agent to help with email intelligence
+Sox - a personal assistant AI agent to help with email intelligence

 ## Project Structure